What is the Law School Admissions Test (LSAT)?

-- Test is scored anywhere between 120 and 180 points; the national average is a 151.
+- Students receive a score between 120 and 180 points; the national average is a 151.

 - The test taker's raw score is based on the total of correct responses.

 - Since there is no penalty for guessing, test takers should never leave a question unanswered.

 - Test takers should be prepared to take the test only once.
-Law school applicants may take the LSAT up to three times in a two-year period.
-But taking the test again does not necessarily mean the new score will be higher.
+Law school applicants may take the LSAT as many times as they like.
+However, taking the test again does not necessarily mean the new score will be higher.
 It could be lower.

 - All scores will be reported to schools to which a candidate applies.

 - LSAT scores are good for five years.
 Check individual school requirements to be sure.

 Candidates to law school should only plan on taking the LSAT once.
 All scores within the last 5 years will be reported to the law schools.
-Most schools will use the highest score for admissions purposes, though some still average scores.
 Please check with individual law schools about their policy for multiple takes.
 The highest score is most commonly used for admissions decisions.

 There is no "right" way to prepare for the LSAT.
 Most students will spend between three and six months studying for the LSAT.
 However, 97 percent of students do some sort of preparation prior to taking the LSAT.
 I recommend you start by taking an untimed practice LSAT to familiarize yourself with the question types and formatting of the exam.

 The Law School Admissions Council has partnered with Khan Academy to offer FREE LSAT Prep for students.
 In addition, the LSAC offers free official resources to begin preparing for the LSAT.
 I recommend starting with LSAC to understand the exam and see where you stand.
 Also, check out their YouTube page for videos about preparing for the LSAT.